pierlumanzu/HCIProject-MinesweeperClone/README.md

 - Rankings: for the three difficulty type (Beginner, Intermediate, Expert) there are the rankings (one for each type).
 Only the first 20 best times are shown in each ranking.
 If the user does a new record, the application leads the user to insert his name in the rigth ranking.

-- Autosave: a game in progress is saved every five seconds or after clicking a grid button.
+- Autosave: a game in progress is saved every 5 seconds or after clicking a grid button.

 ##### Packages Installation